 Perform a search in the journal based on the keywords used in your manuscript to determine whether the journal has published work that is similar to yours.
-Aim to identify 3-5 papers published within the last 5 years and try to determine whether these papers are similar to yours in quality and scope.
-Identifying previously published papers in your specific subject area is excellent evidence that your research topic is of interest to the audience of a particular journal, which will increase your chances of review.
+Find articles published within the last 3 - 5 years and try to determine whether these papers are similar to yours in quality and scope.
+You can also look at what are the recent special issues or editorials to identify the journal editor's interest.
+Matching your article's content and what the journal is looking for will increase your chances of review.

 Do you want to publish Open Access (OA)?

 Are you required by your grant funder to publish in an OA journal?
 Does your journal offer the traditional, OA or hybrid publishing avenues?
 Publishing OA in journals generally will involve authors paying some kind of Article Processing Charges!
 The OA policies, requirements and charges can all be found on the journal's website.
 Read more about Open Access and some of our NUS Libraries initiatives for NUS authors: https://libguides.nus.edu.sg/scomm/apc

 In the journal's homepage, look for sections titled “Information for Authors” or Editorial policies section of your journal to determine the journal’s restrictions.
 Certain restrictions such as publication type, word count, methodology, referencing styles or publication costs are common restrictions that authors may consider.
 Another important consideration could be the time it takes from acceptance to publication, or even the publication frequency of the journal.

 What are the journal’s metrics?